Last Updated on September 12, 2022 by Heally

 What Else Can THCV Do?

 The research community is branching out and examining more cannabinoids.
-More research in this area will show what other effects THCV has in regard to human health.
+More research in this area will show what other effects THCV has regarding human health.

 THCV is an analog of THC.
 It shares many similarities with THC, but it has fewer carbon atoms.
 It can also create a powerful high, like THC, but without effects like “the munchies.”